 The Monash Business School has a diverse cohort class of 50 students, with students enjoying an average post-graduation salary boost of 76%.
-They can also take the classes in a combination of daytime, evening, weekend and intensive modes to allow students to work while completing the program.
+They can also take the courses in a combination of daytime, evening, weekend, and intensive modes to allow students to work while completing the program.

 Some of the modules are financial accounting, business models and strategy, business analytics, international business, and many more.
-Students are also required to complete an MBA project that helps in generating deep insights into contemporary organizational requirements.
+Students are also required to complete an MBA project that generates deep insights into new organizational requirements.
 Besides, it helps in developing the skills that are necessary to lead the organizations in the future.

 Career Advancement and Exchange Programs

 The MBA careers team offers specialized individual support to its students with opportunities for permanent placement and interim engagements.
 They also provide a suite of events, career planning, simulated interviews, and workshops to help you get the most out of your MBA program.

 The Monash MBA Program also involves an intensive study module based at top business schools in Asia – China Europe International Business School (CEIBS) and Sungkyunkwan University (SKKU).

 One of the core values of Monash is its research and development relationships with the Australian industry.
 Thus the international business consulting projects and placements involve close collaboration with business partners.